Are Deep Speech Denoising Models Robust to Adversarial Noise?: Experiments

 \subsubsection{Model Results}

-Figures \ref{fig:env-untargeted} and \ref{fig:env-targeted} suggest that FSN+ is by far the most resilient, FRCRN and Demucs have comparable resilience, and MP-SENet is slightly more susceptible.
-Surprisingly, though, the resilience of FSN+ is not due to high-level architecture differences such as domain or parameter count (see Table \ref{tab:sizes}).
-Instead, the large difference between FSN+'s susceptibility and others was due to the pseudo-robustness of exploding gradients \citep{athalye2018obfuscatedgradientsgivefalse}: during the course of the attack on FSN+, the gradient of the STOI loss with respect to the adversarial waveform would often grow to have a norm of $10^{30}$ or greater (compared to single-digit norms for other models), causing numerical instability even with gradient clipping.
+Figures \ref{fig:env-untargeted} and \ref{fig:env-targeted} (Appendix \ref{app:targeted}) suggest that FSN+ is by far the most resilient, FRCRN and Demucs have comparable resilience, and MP-SENet is slightly more susceptible.
+Surprisingly, though, the resilience of FSN+ is not due to high-level architecture differences such as domain or parameter count (see Appendix \ref{app:archdetailstable}).
+Instead, the large difference between FSN+'s susceptibility and others was due to the pseudo-robustness of exploding gradients \citep{athalye2018obfuscatedgradientsgivefalse}: during the course of the attack on FSN+, the gradient of the STOI loss with respect to the adversarial waveform would often grow to have a norm of $10^{30}$ or greater, causing numerical instability even with gradient clipping.
 Therefore, FSN+ might be more vulnerable to black-box attacks \citep{athalye2018obfuscatedgradientsgivefalse}.